 A few weeks later, after some plant training and right before the switch to the flowering stage

 The grower raised the shorter plant so it could be closer to the light.
-As is common with Indica plants, it was more sensitive to heat and light, and couldn’t be kept as close to the HPS as the Sativa.
+As is common with Indica plants, it was more sensitive to heat and light, and couldn’t be kept as close to the grow light as the Sativa.

 The grower harvested both plants at the same time even though they matured at somewhat different rates.
 The Indica plant was taken down a little late according to its trichomes, and the Sativa plant was taken down a little early.
 Which plant do you think ended up getting better yields?